hydephp/develop/docs/getting-started/console-commands.md

 Generate the sitemap.xml

-## `make:page`

-Scaffold a new Markdown, Blade, or documentation page file
+## Scaffold a new Markdown, Blade, or documentation page file

 ```bash